ccmdesign/apolitical-report/source/pages/approach.md

 {% contentfor footnotes %}
 {% footnotes %}

 [^3]: The authors are cognizant of the potential exclusionary effects of digitally enabled citizen engagement, particularly in developing contexts.
-However, this issue falls outside the scope of this paper and is extensively addressed in other World Bank publications (e.g., Peixoto and Fox 2016; Spada et al. 2016; Mellon, Peixoto, and Sjoberg 2017; Mellon et al. 2017; Peixoto and Sifry 2017).
+However, this issue falls outside the scope of this study and is extensively addressed in other World Bank publications (e.g., Peixoto and Fox 2016; Spada et al. 2016; Mellon, Peixoto, and Sjoberg 2017; Mellon et al. 2017; Peixoto and Sifry 2017).
 The authors also recognize that their efforts are not immune to Amara’s law, where predictions about the effects of digital technologies are overestimated in the short run and underestimated in the long run.

 {% endfootnotes %}
 {% endcontentfor %}